RudyThongWeselAja/WooCommerceWeselAja/readme.md

 ## Installation
 1. Download the plugin files or clone the repository.
-2. Upload the plugin folder to the `/wp-content/plugins/` directory.
+2. Extract the plugin zip to the `/wp-content/plugins/` directory.
 Or you can upload it via wordpress plugin.
 3. Activate the plugin through the 'Plugins' menu in WordPress.

 ## How to Use